Code-Inspect/binder-flowR/README.md

 rstudioaddinflowr:::install_node_addin()
 ```
 ### 4. Creating a Docker Image for Reproducibility
-The project is containerized using [GESIS Notebooks Binder](https://notebooks.gesis.org/binder/) to enable execution directly from a web browser.
+The project is containerized using [My Binder](https://mybinder.org) to enable execution directly from a web browser.
 This allows researchers to:
 - Browse the OSF project’s code
 - Execute the analysis
 - Compare results with the original paper